Research & Demonstration

 As Farm Hub operations are refined and site plans developed, the farm will be geared towards demonstrating farm-based alternative energy systems and innovations in farm equipment and green infrastructure.

-We regularly host events for commercial farmers at the Farm Hub, visit our Events page for dates and details.
+We regularly host events for commercial farmers at the Farm Hub.
+Please visit our Events page for dates and details.